 In 2019 MusicWorks received the award for Social Innovator in Arts and Culture from Community Chest Impumelelo for its Music for Life programme.

-Presently, approximately 490 children annually attend music therapy sessions, play in marimba bands and take part in gumboot dance training.
+Approximately 600 children annually attend music therapy sessions, play in marimba bands and take part in African dance training.